 The class ABAPCode offers nearly unlimited possibilities.
 You can execute ABAP code on the fly and retrieve the result in a string array.

-The following sample shows how to create a simple ABAP interpreter that executes a dynamic SQL statement, see screenshot below.
+The following sample shows how to create a simple ABAP interpreter that executes a dynamic SQL statement.

-1. Open a client connection to the R/3 system using R3Connection.
+1. Connect to the SAP system using R3Connection.

 2. Add a new line of code to the dynamic report using AddCodeLine.